oatlog/oatlog/doc/report/main.typ

   },
 ) <oatlog_egglog_compatibility>

-Finally, oatlog has a run-time API that allows insertion and querying of rows and e-classes, realized through functions implemented on the `Theory` type in the code generated by the `oatlog::compile_egraph!` macro.
-This API is currently overly cumbersome, as can be seen from its use in @appendix_examples. @oatlog_runtime_api_features summarizes the currently implemented and unimplemented features of the oatlog run-time API.
+Finally, Oatlog has a run-time API that allows insertion and querying of rows and e-classes, realized through functions implemented on the `Theory` type in the code generated by the `oatlog::compile_egraph!` macro.
+This API is currently overly cumbersome, as can be seen from its use in @appendix_examples. @oatlog_runtime_api_features summarizes the currently implemented and unimplemented features of the Oatlog run-time API.

 #figure(
   {